jonas8217/-Osu-/README.md

 # \~Osu\~
-But it's a cliker game
+But it's a clicker game